Chopsticks: Common characteristics

+Sinosphere

 China

 Chinese chopsticks tend to be longer than other styles, at about 27 cm.
 They are thicker, with squared or rounded cross-sections.
 They end in either wide, blunt, flat tips or tapered pointed tips.
 Blunt tips are more common with plastic or melamine varieties, whereas pointed tips are more common in wood and bamboo varieties.
 Chinese restaurants more commonly offer melamine chopsticks for its durability and ease of sanitation.
 Within individual household, bamboo chopsticks are more commonly found.

 Japan

 It is common for Japanese sticks to be of shorter length for women, and children's chopsticks in smaller sizes are common.
 Many Japanese chopsticks have circumferential grooves at the eating end, which helps prevent food from slipping.
 Japanese chopsticks are typically sharp and pointed, in order to dissect fish and seafood.
 They are traditionally made of wood or bamboo, and are lacquered.

 Lacquered chopsticks are known in Japanese as nuribashi, in several varieties, depending on where they are made and what types of lacquers are used in glossing them.
-Japan is the only place where they are decorated with natural lacquer, making them not just functional but highly attractive.
 Japanese traditional lacquered chopsticks are produced in the city of Obama in Fukui Prefecture, and come in many colors coated in natural lacquer.
 They are decorated with mother-of-pearl from abalone, and with eggshell to impart a waterproof coating to the chopsticks, extending their life.

-Edo Kibashi chopsticks have been made by Tokyo craftspeople since the beginning of the Taishō Period (1912-1926) roughly 100 years ago.
+Edo Kibashi chopsticks have been made by Tokyo craftspeople since the beginning of the Taishō period (1912–1926) roughly 100 years ago.
 These chopsticks use high-grade wood (ebony, red sandalwood, ironwood, Japanese box-trees, or maple), which craftspeople plane by hand.
 Edo Kibashi chopsticks may be pentagonal, hexagonal or octagonal in cross-section.
-The tips of these chopsticks are rounded to prevent to damage the dish or the bowl.
+The tips of these chopsticks are rounded to prevent damage to the dish or the bowl.

 In Japan, chopsticks for cooking are known as ryoribashi (料理箸 りょうりばし), and as saibashi (菜箸 さいばし) when used to transfer cooked food to the dishes it will be served in.